jbroadway/elefant-docs/docs/2.0/developers/contributing-to-elefant/code-conventions.md

 		}
 	}

-	?>

-> Note: PHP closing tags are generally used, but optional.
+> Note: PHP closing tags should not be included and files should end with a blank line.

 Back: [[Developers / Contributing to Elefant]]